HarvMatthews/SocialMedia_ReportGen/README.md

 Very Simple Project used to self-learn git /GitHub

-Displays the ranking of your most messaged and snapped friends on Snapchat.
+Displays the ranking of your most messaged and snapped friends on Snapchat and the ranking of the most sent/recieved words of all time (Removes some filler words automatically such as a, i, the)
 ---

 To download snapchat data: